danielovaska/Interceptor.Base/README.md

     <appender-ref ref="debugFileLogAppender" />
   </logger>

+Remember to turn off logging when you are not using it anymore...
 Keep your solution clean from cross cutting concerns like logging.
 Use interceptors :)
 More interceptors incoming...